The Sims 3: Careers

-Build/Buy modes
+Build and Buy modes

-As in previous games, a build/buy tool is included to design houses and community lots.
+As in previous Sim games, a build and buy tool is included to design houses and community lots.
 The two modes retain most of the main fundamental tools from the previous games.

-Build mode is used to add walls, paint them, add stairs, doors and windows, lay down flooring, create foundations, basements, pools and ponds.
+Build mode is used to add walls, paint them, add stairs, doors and windows, lay down flooring, create foundations, basements, pools, and ponds.
 Some expansion packs add extra build mode features such as terrain design.
 Players cannot build or place objects outside the limits of the lot.

-In Buy mode, the player can purchase and place down new objects, such as appliances, electronics, furniture and vehicles.
+In Buy mode, the player can purchase and place down new objects, such as appliances, electronics, furniture, and vehicles.
 Buy mode largely focuses on providing objects that are useful or necessary for the sims, allowing them to build skills, provide some sort of utility, or purely to act as house decoration.
 The descriptions of many of the objects available for purchase in the game involve humor, sarcasm, insults towards the player, and wit, and serves as comic relief in the game.

 The build and buy modes have received their own makeover.
-The modes maintain the grid building system from the previous game, however, this grid is more flexible now, allowing the objects to be laid down in the middle of the tiles or without any grid help at all.
+The modes maintain the grid building system from the previous game; however, this grid is more flexible now, allowing the objects to be laid down in the middle of the tiles or without any grid help at all.
 A blueprint mode is added in further expansions, where pre-designed rooms are available to lay down as-is.
-The Create-a-Style tool can also be applied to redesign every single piece of furniture or building, changing to any color, material or design pattern.
+The Create-a-Style tool can also be applied to redesign every single piece of furniture or building, changing to any color, material, or design pattern.

 Create-a-World

 On October 29, 2009, Electronic Arts announced "Create-a-World" (CAW), which is a game world editor that allows players to create their own custom cities from scratch for use within the game.
-Players can customize lots, choose terrain patterns and add roads, vegetation and neighborhood accents (such as water towers and lighthouses).
+Players can customize lots, choose terrain patterns and add roads, vegetation, and neighborhood accents, such as water towers and lighthouses.
 CAW also allows players to import designs from PNG files for use in their worlds.
 Users can upload their worlds to The Sims 3 Exchange for download by other players.
 The editor tool is offered to players as a separate download, and was released on December 16, 2009, as a beta version.
-EA will offer technical support and updates.
+EA would offer technical support and updates.
 Players are able to share their neighborhoods as with other content.
 The Create-a-World tool is available for Windows-based PCs.